miyagi-dev/miyagi/README.md

 This would use the variation with the name `Teaser 2` from `components/teaser/teaser.json`.
 If you omit the variation key, it uses the base `data` of the component.

-_**Note:** You can also overwrite values of the imported data (see last variation in the `homepage.json` example above)._
+_**Note:** You can also overwrite values of the imported mock data (see last variation in the `homepage.json` example above)._

 Additionally you can also use a `$tpl` key to reference another template file (See the "With CTA" variation in `homepage.json`).
-That way the data object gets replaced with rendered HTML and the variable in your template file could directly render the HTML.
+That way the mock object gets replaced with rendered HTML and the variable in your template file could directly render the HTML.

 The `teaser.json` example above would be resolved like this: